cmbsolutions/quixel-asset-downloader/README.md

 - Flexible Resolution Choices: Download assets in the resolution that fits your project requirements.

 ## First things first!
 The downloader only works if you have the assets in your quixel account. @ the time of writing this downloader there was a js file created by someone else, which would "automate" the asset adding page by page on the quixel website.
 This js script can be found in the assets folder.
+Just login to the quixel website, go to the assets pages, (around 95 of them if i remember correctly) and run the js file in the browserconsole.

 ### Note: i think you can add all assets to your quixel account with a single click now.
 So no need for the js script.

 ## Installation
 #### Clone or Download the Project: